eyshah/Boardmeetings/README.md

 ""Run - excecute in python selction""

-This dictreader code works as a python dictionary where it reads the first line and using the comma separted values within your files separtes columns and prints out everything that comes under that coloum.
+ Within this code the DictReader function works as a python dictionary where it reads the first line and using the comma separted values within your files separtes columns and prints out everything that comes under that coloum.
 Your outcome can be changed according to what information you would want to be extrcated. just remember to use the special keys and first line as the reference to ensure ths code works properly.